pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 select conflicting events, and a position after which the query should be applied.

-If the append condition fails, because conflicting events have been recorded, then an "integrity error" is raised by the event store and the new events are not recorded.
-Otherwise, if the append condition does not fail, then all the new events are recorded.
-Each recorded event is assigned a monotonically increasing position in the application sequence, and thereby becomes a "sequenced event".
+If the append condition fails, because conflicting events have been recorded, then an "integrity error" is raised and the new events are not recorded.
+Otherwise, all the new events are recorded.
+Each recorded event is assigned a new position in the application sequence, and thereby becomes a "sequenced event".

-A command method will usually read a selection of recorded events, and then project the events into a "decision model", from which one or many new events will be generated.
-When a command method writes new events, the same query used for reading can also be used the append condition query, and the highest "last known position" at the time of reading can be used as the append condition position.
+A command method will usually read a selection of recorded events, and then project the events into a "decision model" with which new events will be generated.
+When a command method writes new events, the same query used for reading can also be used as the append condition query, and the highest "last known position" at the time of reading can be used as the append condition position.

-The command method's query, that is used both when reading a writing, therefore defines the "dynamic consistency boundary" for the command.
+The command method's query, used both when reading and writing, therefore defines the "dynamic consistency boundary" for the command.

 Discussion